KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ## Building the full module

-I like to compile everything together into an output folder.
+I compile everything together into an output folder.
 We need to create a build script to do that.
 I would normally add this to a `Invoke-Build` script, but we can keep it simple for this example.
 Add this to a `build.ps1` at the root of the project.

 ``` posh
     $module = 'MyModule'